hyperledger/fabric/docs/source/chaincode_lifecycle.md

 - **Collection Configuration:** The path to a private data collection definition file associated with your chaincode.
 For more information about private data collections, see the [Private Data architecture reference](https://hyperledger-fabric.readthedocs.io/en/{BRANCH}/private-data-arch.html).
-- **Initialization:** All chaincode need to contain an ``Init`` function that is used to initialize the chaincode.
-By default, this function is never executed.
-  However, you can use the chaincode definition to request that the ``Init`` function be callable.
-If execution of ``Init`` is requested, fabric will ensure that ``Init`` is invoked before any other function and is only invoked once.
 - **ESCC/VSCC Plugins:** The name of a custom endorsement or validation plugin to be used by this chaincode.
+- **Initialization:** If you use the low level APIs provided by the Fabric Chaincode Shim API, your chaincode needs to contain an `Init` function that is used to initialize the chaincode.
+This function is required by the chaincode interface, but does not necessarily need to invoked by your applications.
+When you approve a chaincode definition, you can specify whether `Init` must be called prior to Invokes.
+If you specify that `Init` is required, Fabric will ensure that the `Init` function is invoked before any other function in the chaincode and is only invoked once.
+Requesting the execution of the `Init` function allows you to implement logic that is run when the chaincode is initialized, for example to set some initial state.
+You will need to call `Init` to initialize the chaincode every time you increment the version of a chaincode, assuming the chaincode definition that increments the version indicates that `Init` is required.

+  If you are using the Fabric peer CLI, you can use the `--init-required` flag when you approve and commit the chaincode definition to indicate that the `Init` function must be called to initialize the new chaincode version.
+To call `Init` using the Fabric peer CLI, use the `peer chaincode invoke` command and pass the `--isInit` flag.

+  If you are using the Fabric contract API, you do not need to include an `Init` method in your chaincode.
+However, you can still use the `--init-required` flag to request that the chaincode be initialized by a call from your applications.
+  If you use the `--init-required` flag, you will need to pass the `--isInit` flag or parameter to a chaincode call in order to initialize the chaincode every time you increment the chaincode version.
+You can pass `--isInit` and initialize the chaincode using any function in your chaincode.

 The chaincode definition also includes the **Package Identifier**.
 This is a required parameter for each organization that wants to use the chaincode.
 The